-Periodic accounting of attendance - Parents in grades PK-8 will be given a regular accounting of their child's attendance record every quarter on their child's report card.
-For information regarding the accumulated absences for an upper school student, parents should contact the upper school office.
+Periodic accounting of attendance - Parents in grades PK-12 will be given a regular accounting of their child's attendance record every quarter on their child's report card.

-Make-up of assignments missed due to absences - Students who have been absent from a class are responsible for determining the work they have missed and are required to complete and turn in all make-up work within the number of days they have been absent from class.
-In cases of work that was assigned prior to the absence, students should be prepared to complete the work/test/assignment on the day they return to class.
+Make-up of assignments missed due to absences - Students who have been absent from a class are responsible for determining the work they have missed.
+They are required to complete and turn in all make-up work within the number of days they have been absent from class.
+In cases of work that was assigned prior to the absence, including athletics, students should be prepared with completed work/tests/assignments on the day they return to class.
 Students may request special permission from the teacher for an extension.
-For pre-planned absences (including athletics), students are responsible for consulting each teacher ahead of time regarding the work that will be missed and making up that work on the time schedule set by the teacher.